dst-ws22/website/docs/project-description.md

 (report)=
 ## Report

 Your final report has to be created in the `report.ipynb` file (see folder `reports/`) and must be reproducible.
-Assume that it will be used to communicate your results to other data analysts who are interested in your findings.
+Assume that it will be used to communicate your results to other colleagues who are interested in your findings.

 All team members should contribute to the GitHub repository, with regular meaningful commits.